jasonsum/2022-msia423-Summer-Jason-project/README.md

  make add_measures
 ```

-### 2. Acquire raw data
+### 3. Acquire raw data

 The data acquistion is configured to source the data from a CDC API (maintained by Socrata) and place the result as a csv in an S3 bucket.
-The API, a token, username, and password must be obtained and passed as environment variable.
+An app token, username, and password must be obtained and passed as environment variable.
 One can register and generate these credentials for free [here](https://chronicdata.cdc.gov/profile/edit/developer_settings).
 Once you've obtained these credentials, set them as environment variables SOCRATA_TOKEN, SOCRATA_USERNAME, and SOCRATA_PASSWORD, respectively.

 To use an S3 bucket as a destination, ensure your AWS credentials are set as environment variables AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY.